2014–15 Liga Nacional Superior de Voleibol Femenino

-The 2014–15 Liga Nacional Superior de Voleibol Femenino (Spanish for: 2014-15 Women's Senior National Volleyball League) or 2014-15 LNSVF was the 45th official season of the Peruvian Volleyball League.
+The 2014–15 Liga Nacional Superior de Voleibol Femenino (Spanish for: 2014–15 Women's Senior National Volleyball League) or 2014–15 LNSVF was the 13th official season of the Peruvian Volleyball League.
 The defending champion, Universidad San Martín, reclaimed the league title championship defeating Géminis in the finals.

+For the current season, Deportivo Wanka changed its name to Club Jaamsa.